Plugin Header Requirements

 Header Fields

-Plugin Name: (required) The name of your plugin, which will be displayed in the Plugins list in the WordPress Admin.
+Plugin Name: The name of your plugin, which will be displayed in the ClassicPress Plugin Directory and in the site’s dashboard.
 It should be unique.

 Plugin URI: The home page of the plugin, which should be a unique URL, preferably on your own website.
 This must be unique to your plugin.
 You cannot use a WordPress.org or ClassicPress.net URL here.

-Description: A short description of the plugin, as displayed in the Plugins section in the WordPress Admin.
+Description: A short description of the plugin, as displayed in the ClassicPress Plugins Directory and in the site’s dashboard.
 Keep this description to fewer than 140 characters.

 Version: The current version of the plugin (e.g. 1.0.3 or 2.1.1); for ClassicPress plugins the version should follow semantic versioning.